jack17529/FlaskWeatherApp/jenkins/README.md

 6. DON'T check mark `Require manual verification of initial connection`
 7. Setup the dockerhub credentials and eks credentials.

 Jobs in the pipeline.
-1. Git-Job
+1. Build-Job
-2. Build-Job
+2. Eamil
-3. Push-Production
+3. Deploy to EKS

 ## Steps